mazwat/mazwat.github.io/software-architecture-lm.md

 If the icon image is a game object in a scene, then we attach the two scripts to the object, the check input which will check what is being pressed and then the color changes to changes to the color you have defined.

-too, and so then it's attached

-to.
-D. The object in the game, and the great thing about this

-a

-is this is totally reusable, so we can change at any point you

-efcac

-can change what key is being
-pressed.
-You can define it's

-here.
-Or you can use or you can define, change the color and you
+The great thing about this is that it is totally reusable.
+At any point you can change what key is being pressed or what colour the obect will be.
+You can also duplicate it and use

 f